Occaneechi Band of the Saponi Nation

 The Occaneechi Band of the Saponi Nation is a state-recognized tribe in North Carolina.

 They first formed as the Eno Occaneechi Indian Association in 1984 but changed their name in 1994.
 They claim descent from the historic Occaneechi, Saponi, and other Eastern Siouan language-speaking Indians who occupied the Piedmont of North Carolina and Virginia.

 The tribe maintains an office in Mebane, where it carries out programs to benefit more than 2,000 members.
 John "Blackfeather" Jeffries (d.
 2023) of Hillsborough, North Carolina, served as chairperson for many years.

 Historical tribes

 Limited documentation exists linking members of the tribe to the historical Occaneechi and Saponi tribes.
 After warfare in the Southeast in the 18th century, most of the remaining Saponi tribe members went north.
 In 1740, Saponi migrated to Shamokin in Pennsylvania for protection with the Haudenosaunee.
 In 1711 the majority of Saponi migrated with the Cayuga to near Ithaca, New York, while some remained in Pennsylvania until 1778.
 After the American Revolution, they relocated with the Iroquois in Canada, as they had been allies of the British.

-After the war and migration, the Saponi disappeared from the historical record in the Southeast, in part because of racial discrimination that often included them in records only as free people of color, when the states and federal government had no category in censuses for American Indian.
-This was especially true in the late 19th and early 20th century, after white Democrats regained control of state legislatures across the South and imposed a binary system of racial segregation.